LiskHQ/lisk-docs/docs/building-on-lisk/run-a-lisk-node.md

     If running your own L1 node, it needs to be synced before the Lisk node will be able to fully sync.
 2. Please ensure that the environment file relevant to your network (`.env.sepolia`, or `.env.mainnet`) is set for the `env_file` properties within `docker-compose.yml`.
     By default, it is set to `.env.mainnet`.
-3. We currently support running either the `op-geth` or the `op-reth` nodes alongside the `op-node`.
+3. We currently support, running either the `op-geth` or the `op-reth` nodes alongside the `op-node`.
 By default, we run the `op-geth` node.
 If you would like to run the `op-reth` node instead, please set the `CLIENT` environment variable to `reth` before starting the node.
     :::note
     The `op-reth` client can be built in either the `maxperf` (default) or `release` profile.
     To learn more about them, please check reth's documentation on [Optimizations](https://github.com/paradigmxyz/reth/blob/main/book/installation/source.md#optimizations).
     Please set the `RETH_BUILD_PROFILE` environment variable accordingly.
     Unless you are building the `op-reth` client in `release` profile, please ensure that you have a machine with 32 GB RAM.
     Additionally, if you have the Docker Desktop installed on your system, please make sure to set Memory limit to a minimum of 16 GB.
     It can be set under `Settings -> Resources -> Resource Allocation -> Memory limit`.
     :::

 4. Run:
-    :::important
+    :::warning[important]
-    Important: To run the node on Lisk Sepolia, first patch the Dockerfile(s) with:
+    To run the node on Lisk Sepolia, first patch the Dockerfile(s) with:
     ```sh
     git apply dockerfile-lisk-sepolia.patch
     ```